Githuber230318/Dark-ISP/README.md

 ## 🗄 Data Peparation
 The LOD dataset and orignal RAW images are uploaded [here](https://pan.baidu.com/s/1Ek-q_9DaSLceLD4dhOYQAA?pwd=2025) (Extraction code：2025).

 To accelerate training, it is necessary to preprocess RAW format files into npz files.
-You need to replace the corresponding directory name in the code, then run it：
+You need to replace the corresponding directory name in `LOD_RAW_preprocess.py`
 ```python
 python mmdetection_github/LOD_RAW_preprocess.py
 ```